marsiitr/IoT-ChatBot/README.md

   ![Screenshot (376)](https://user-images.githubusercontent.com/76246968/127763126-a25261c6-256c-4462-b347-6034bd148757.png)

+## Applications
+  - Healthcare Sector
+  - Home Automation
+  - Automotive IoT
+  - Industrial Automation
+  - Wearables

 ## Limitation
-  - Currently our broker/server can handle upto 8 clients/Iot devices
+  - Currently our broker/server can handle only upto 8 clients/Iot devices

 ## Future Improvments :
- - ML model for better User expreince and which can give best suggestions to user by analysing  previous user input.
+ - ML model for better User experience which can give best suggestions to user by analysing previous user input.
- - More clients can be connected
+ - Allowing connection of more clients
  - Raspberry Pi and Sensors usage so that we can deal with realtime data.